 It is estimated that an average house can save around 740 kg of carbon dioxide per year from installing double glazing.
 But if you chose uPVC frames, instead of wood or aluminium frames, considerable energy is required to make them which will offset some of the carbon dioxide savings you make.
 It is also said that uPVC frames may not last so long.
 These days some manufacturers of uPVC frames state that, like wood and aluminium, they can be recycled.

 It is estimated that fitting double-glazing can save around £120 per year on your heating bills.
 On the other hand, fitting new double-glazed windows is expensive.
+Professionally fitted tertiary glazing over existing double glazing will cost about £800 per typical window.

-Double-glazing cuts out noise as well as heat loss.
+Double and triple glazing cuts out noise as well as heat loss.
 This may be an important consideration for some home-owners.

 6. Passive solar heating

-Few homes in UK have been designed with this in mind, but even so some simple actions can help.
+Older homes in UK have not been designed with this in mind, but even so some simple actions can help.
 For example, in winter, sunny days are often followed by cold nights.
 If you allow the sun to shine into your rooms by drawing back the curtains, but close them as soon as the sun sets, heat absorbed from the sun will heat up the interior after sunset.

 A south-facing conservatory can be made to work in a similar fashion.
 The winter sun can heat up the floor and brick walls during the day and heat can be extracted into the house in the evening by a suitably placed fan.